Redwood City Council Elections in the Future Are Changing

 Create Your Own Map

-Under the guidance of the demographer and community input at Public Hearings and community meetings, the City Council will vote to approve a specific map by March 31, 2019, and if necessary, followed by a consideration of registered voters on a Charter revision during the statewide primary in March 2020.
+Under the guidance of the demographer and community input at Public Hearings and community meetings, the City Council will vote to approve a specific map by March 31, 2019, and if necessary, followed by registered voters considering a Charter revision during the statewide primary in March 2020.

-Many factors may be considered, but population equality is the most important.
+Many factors may be considered when developing the new election districts, but population equality is the most important.

 Other factors include: